 Since picking up sewing as my hobby again, I have had a list of challenges to complete in my mind.
 As much as I want to fill my wardrobe with endless colourful, cotton skater dresses, I also know that pushing myself to learn new techniques and try out new fabrics is beneficial to grow and improve as a sewist!
 Getting out of my comfort zone and learning to sew with knit fabrics is one of my first challenges of 2020; with this project complete, I can officially put a mini checkmark next to it, as I imagine this will be the first of many projects with stretchy fabric this year.

 First things first: SLOTH!
 PRINT!
 FABRIC!
 I am just obsessed with how adorable this fabric is — their little faces peeking up never stop to make me smile.
 It’s a 96% cotton with 4% elastane blend, which means it is quite a sturdy jersey fabric and good for total beginners like myself.
-Higgs & Higgs stock this fabric (currently sold out) and also the matching woven cotton.
-The contrasting white panel is a cheap viscose/lycra jersey from Minerva Fabrics — I picked up two metres to play around with as I embarked on this new challenge.
+I got this from Higgs & Higgs (currently sold out) and I am also eyeing the matching woven cotton.
+The contrasting white panel is a cheap viscose/lycra jersey from Minerva — I picked up two metres to play around with as I embarked on this new challenge.

 Baseball tees are one of my favourites, as they look a bit retro and they are easy to style, so I took the plunge with the Frankie Baseball T-Shirt by Tilly and the Buttons.
 I would FULLY recommend her book Stretch! as the ultimate beginners’ guide to sewing with knit fabrics; every step is so easy to follow and it is jam-packed with helpful tricks and hints.
 Plus, you get six patterns included!